sanchitdilipjain/aws-parameter-store/docs/index.md

 **Tutorial via AWS Console**

-In this section we will create a Secure String parameter and retrieve it using the Console
+In this section, we will create a Secure String parameter and retrieve it using the Console
 1. Navigate to Systems Manager > Application Management > Parameter Store

    <img src="images/image1.png" class="inline"/>